bitcoinops/bitcoinops.github.io/workshops.md

   publicly, but did not attribute any particular statement to a given individual (Chatham House Rules).

-In attendence were 14 engineers from SF Bay Area Bitcoin companies and open source projects.
+In attendance were 14 engineers from SF Bay Area Bitcoin companies and open source projects.

 #### Topics